ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 For example, to support a global modified w2hparm and a modified toolbar for transactions running under the CLIWHOST entry point the following actions would be required.

-For the "Enter" key requirment update the default w2hparm.js to include a global setting for pathToW2hparm:-
+For the "Enter" key requirment, update the default w2hparm.js to include a global setting for pathToW2hparm.
+The w2hparm.js should be uploaded to the CLI-DIR directory or another directory other than W2H-DIR.
+The transaction CLI-03P application field will also have to be updated to point to the correct directory for the modified w2hparm.js.
+Normally CLI-DIR:-
 ::

     var w2hparm = {
-        "enter":"ENTER",
         "global-settings":{
              "pathToW2hparm":"../option/w2hparm.global.js",
              "pathToJSCustom":"../option/custJS.global.js"